 TV in Denmark is probably no better or worse than anywhere else in the world when it comes to programming.
-There is rarely anything on worth watching!
+There is rarely anything worth watching on the normal standard channels!

 Do you use a computer and have online access?